 Fashion and beauty

-Real estate sector is adopting AR technology to let prospects walk through the property.
+The real estate sector is adopting AR technology to let prospects walk through the property.
 It helps them make better decisions.

 The healthcare sector was among some of the early adopters of augmented reality technology, primarily for training purposes.
-Today, the healthcare sector is highly encouraging its use to simplify learning and in day-to-day activities in hospitals for a closer view and experience during diagnosis and treatment.
+Today, the healthcare sector is highly encouraging its use to simplify learning and day-to-day activities in hospitals for a closer view and experience during diagnosis and treatment.

 Advantages of using Augmented Reality in business

-Tech giants, big companies and innovative startups are already benefiting from the countless advantages of augmented reality, some of which include:
+Tech giants, big companies, and innovative startups are already benefiting from the countless advantages of augmented reality, some of which include:

-Augmented Reality in business contribute to better decision-making
+Contribute to better decision-making

-Augmented Reality in business enable interaction-driven customer experience
+Enable interaction-driven customer experience

-AR in business optimise cost and save time
+Optimize cost and save time

-Augmented Reality used in business Provide competitive advantage
+Provide competitive advantage

 Although the use of Augmented Reality in business is picking up rapidly, still there is a long way to go.
 Even today, you can be some of the early adopters to have a greater edge over your competitors.